b1n01/markright/specs.md

 As for markdown, markright aims to provide an easy and fast way to write HTML via a simpler and cleaner syntax.

 ## Conventions
-Examples in this document represent whitespace characters by a point character "‧" and linebreaks by a negation character "¬".
+Examples in this document represent whitespace characters by a point symbol "‧" and linebreaks by a leftwards symbol "↩".
 Markright syntax and HTML syntax are divided by three dashes "---".

 ## Elements
 There are three types of elements: block, inline and empty.